pavitranew/session-8-ang2-recipes/_classes/readme.md

 > for (const movie in movies){ console.log(movie) }
 ```

 returns the key _and_ the name property.
+The for...in statement iterates over the *enumerable* properties of an object.

 More useful will be `for... of` which returns only the array: